Cancellation of one-loop correction to soft tensor power spectrum: One-loop correction to soft primordial gravitons

 In the in-in formalism, the soft tensor perturbation is doubled, \textit{i.e.,} $h_{ij}^+$ and $h_{ij}^-$, due to the Schwinger--Keldysh contour (Fig.~\ref{fig:in-in_contour}).
 While $h_{ij}^+$ and $h_{ij}^-$ are defined on the different complex time contours, both of them live in the same space for the spatial coordinates.
 Hence, the same spatial diffeomorphism denoted above is applied to both $h_{ij}^+$ and $h_{ij}^-$, which implies

 The soft tensor EFT must be consistent with this symmetry.

 Now let us identify the terms in the soft tensor EFT that are consistent with this symmetry at the lowest order in the gradient expansion.
 Unitarity forbids those terms solely composed of the $r$-fields, $h_{rij}$ (see Ref.~\cite{Ema:2024hkj}).
 The lowest-order term linear in $h_{aij}$ is $h_{a}^{ij} h_{rij}$.
 However, this term is not consistent with the symmetry above because $\delta (h_{a}^{ij} h_{rij}) = h_a^{ij} \delta h_{rij} = 2 h_a^{ij} M_{ij}$ is non-vanishing.
-This is the intrinsic reason why the term $h_a^{ij} h_{rij}$ vanishes in our explicit calculation.
-On the other hand, the other quadratic term $h_a^{ij} h_{aij}$ is allowed by the symmetry.
+This is the intrinsic reason why the term $h_a^{ij} h_{rij}$ vanishes in our explicit calculation.\footnote{ The same conclusion follows from the symmetry-oriented arguments based on soft de~Sitter effective theory~\cite{Cohen:2020php,Green:2024fsz}.
+Our approach here is based on the Schwinger--Keldysh effective field theory, which was recently developed to fill in the gap between macroscopic non-equilibrium description and microscopic quantum field theory, such as the derivation of the diffusion equation, hydrodynamics, and so on (see Ref.~\cite{Liu:2018kfw} and therein).
+The Schwinger--Keldysh effective field theory is based on unitarity and symmetries of the underlying microscopic theory, and is not limited to de~Sitter spacetime, and thereby the proof of the vanishing $h_a^{ij} h_{rij}$ does not require any specific assumptions about the background geometry. } On the other hand, the other quadratic term $h_a^{ij} h_{aij}$ is allowed by the symmetry.
 Indeed, this is expected from the fact that the induced gravitational wave from the second-order scalar perturbations originates from the (non-local) $h_a^{ij} h_{aij}$ operator (see \textit{e.g.}, Ref.~\cite{Tada:2023rgp}).
 As explained already below Eq.~\eqref{eq:soft_limit_bulk-to-boundary}, the power spectrum originated from $h_a^{ij} h_{aij}$ obeys the causality suppression of $k^3$ in the soft limit.